 Features We Liked

-When it comes to the design, finish, and overall quality, the Matika SP6000 scores top marks.
-The blade housing, motor mount, and base plate are made from magnesium, a solid yet lightweight metal.
+Regarding the design, finish, and overall quality, the Matika SP6000 scores top marks.
+The blade housing, motor mount, and base plate are made from magnesium, which is a solid yet lightweight metal.
 On the other hand, the handle, motor cover, and adjustment knobs feature durable “Makita teal” plastic for enhanced durability.

-While the Matika SP6000 has a high power-to-weight ratio, it’s impressive that this machine weighs a mere 9 pounds.
-It is not guaranteed to survive several hard falls, although a bit of caution will ensure the product gives you years of excellent service.
+While the Matika SP6000 has a high power-to-weight ratio, it’s impressive that the machine weighs a mere 9 pounds.
+It is not guaranteed to survive several hard falls, but a bit of caution will ensure the product gives you years of excellent service.

 Warranty & Support